oc-shopaholic/oc-shopaholic-docs/item-class/item-class.md

 if (Does cache is exist?) then (yes) else (no)
     :Get Product model with ID = 1 from database;
-    :Preparing an array to save to cache;
+    :Preparing array to save to cache;
     :Getting list of fields to be saved to cache\nfrom **$cached** property of Product model;
     note left
     You can easily add fields